jpaganini/magenelearn/Readme.md

 * **Skip Chi² (use an already-filtered matrix, still run MUVR)**
   You already produced a Chi²-filtered table elsewhere (or manually picked
-  a k-mer subset) and just want MUVR + model training.
+  a subset of features) and just want MUVR + model training.

 ```bash
   maGeneLearn train \